CURRENT GRAD STUDENTS

 Ryane’s ResearchGate Profile

+Ryane completed her PhD in 2021 in the Patricelli Lab through the Animal Behavior Graduate Group.
 Ryane received her bachelor’s degree at the University of Rochester in upstate New York, where she conducted research under Dr. Richard Glor.
 While working with Dr. Glor, she examined the differences in behavioral displays of Anolis distichus subspecies in a hybrid zone, as well as asked questions about the ontogeny of these displays.
 Ryane also conducted a summer internship at the University of Maryland, working with Dr. Jerry Wilkinson and Gerald Carter, where she helped with research examining the individuality of vampire bat social calls.
 The first year of her PhD studies was spent with Dr. Andrea Townsend looking at cognitive tradeoffs and migration in American crows (Corvus brachyrhynchos).
-Now she is a PhD candidate through the Animal Behavior Graduate Group in the Patricelli Lab.
-She is conducting research on the Greater sage-grouse in Wyoming.
+Ryane conducted her dissertation research on the Greater sage-grouse in Wyoming.
 Ryane’s research interests in the sage-grouse focus on the choices made by each party during courtship negotiations on the lek, as well as the off-lek behaviors that influence these choices.
 Ryane’s research was funded in part by an NSF Graduate Research Fellowship.

 Ryane’s Publications: